micbelgique/Be-Road/README.md

 ##### Entity Framework
-In BeRoad there are currently 2 DbContexts that need a connectionstring
+Be-Road currently contains two Database Contexts that need a connection string
 - Central Server
 - Message Log

 The connection strings need to be defined in the docker-compose.yml To add a migration or update a database, you need to to set the **project as startup** and as **default project** in the package manager console.
-After this you need to specify the connectionstring as well as the dataprovider when running the migrations commands.
+After this you need to specify the connection string as well as the data provider when running the migrations commands.

 Example:
 ```